 Please contact the ITServiceDesk@mdb.uscourts.gov for training.
 After you are trained, you need to contact the Courtroom Deputy at least 24 hours prior to a hearing if you intend to use this equipment to receive approval.

-Motions for Relief from the Automatic Stay: Judge Catliota hears motions for relief from the automatic stay on Mondays.
-Movant’s counsel must call or send an email message to the Courtroom Deputy by the immediately preceding Friday at 12:00 p.m. to alert the Court that the matter has been resolved by consent or should be taken off the calendar as a “no response.”
+Motions for Relief from the Automatic Stay: Judge Catliota hears motions for relief from the automatic stay on Mondays at 10:00 a.m.
+Movant’s counsel must call or send an email message to the Courtroom Deputy by the immediately preceding Friday by 12:00 p.m. to alert the Court that the matter is to be withdrawn, to be continued, resolved by consent or should be taken off the calendar as a “no response.”
 In the absence of notification to the Courtroom Deputy, the motion will be called at the scheduled date and time even if no response has been filed.

 Motions to Approve Short Sales in Chapter 13 Cases: In the absence of unusual circumstances, the movant must file with the motion an order approving the sale and providing that all liens must be paid at closing unless any lien holder otherwise consents in writing.